-The safety profile of Bimzelx in the Maintenance Period of the Phase III pivotal trials was generally consistent with the safety profile during the Initial Treatment Period.
-Malignancies (excluding nonmelanoma skin cancer) were observed during treatment with Bimzelx in clinical trials (0.4/100 participant-years), though causality is not established.
+The safety profile of Bimzelx in the Maintenance Period of the Phase III pivotal trials in plaque psoriasis was generally consistent with the safety profile during the Initial Treatment Period.
+Malignancies (excluding nonmelanoma skin cancer) were observed during treatment with Bimzelx in the plaque psoriasis clinical trials (0.4/100 participant-years), though causality is not established.